openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `vp_token`:
 : REQUIRED.
 The structure of this parameter depends on the query language used to request the presentations in the Authorization Request:
- * If VP Query was used, this is a JSON-encoded object; the keys are the `id` values used for the Credential Queries in the VP Query, and the values are the Verifiable Presentations that match the respective Credential Query.
+ * If DCQL was used, this is a JSON-encoded object; the keys are the `id` values used for the Credential Queries in the DCQL query, and the values are the Verifiable Presentations that match the respective Credential Query.
 The Verifiable Presentations are represented as strings or objects depending on the format as defined in Appendix A of [@!OpenID.VCI].
 The same rules as above apply for encoding the Verifiable Presentations.
  * In case Presentation Exchange was used, it is a JSON String or JSON object that MUST contain a single Verifiable Presentation or an array of JSON Strings and JSON objects each of them containing a Verifiable Presentations.
 Each Verifiable Presentation MUST be represented as a JSON string (that is a base64url-encoded value) or a JSON object depending on a format as defined in Appendix A of [@!OpenID.VCI].
 When a single Verifiable Presentation is returned, the array syntax MUST NOT be used.
 If Appendix A of [@!OpenID.VCI] defines a rule for encoding the respective Credential format in the Credential Response, this rules MUST also be followed when encoding Credentials of this format in the `vp_token` response parameter.
 Otherwise, this specification does not require any additional encoding when a Credential format is already represented as a JSON object or a JSON string.

 `presentation_submission`: